CodyNicholson/CodyNicholson.github.io/README.md

 # CodyNicholson.github.io
-This is the code for my portfolio web
+This is the code for my portfolio web0